nitin42/react-perf-devtool/README.md

 **Schema of the measures**

-Below is the schema for the measures that are logged to the console.
+Below is the schema of the performance measures that are logged to the console.

 ```js
 {